Tom32i/portfolio-old/data/article/serialization.md

 - __[DateTime](https://gist.github.com/Tom32i/773de875f92322925bd3#file-datetimenormalizer-php)__: The one class in my app responsible for formating Dates for the API.
 - __[Form Error](https://gist.github.com/Tom32i/773de875f92322925bd3#file-formerrornormalizer-php)__: returns a simple array with field names as keys and error messages as values.

 You might also want to extends the [`ObjectNormalizer`](https://github.com/symfony/Serializer/blob/4d03a053097b926694a878fcd4b3f230dca56717/Normalizer/ObjectNormalizer.php) shipped with Symfony Serializer component.
-It loops over the properties of the object to serialize and forward all non-scalar values back to the serializer (wich makes it works with your custom normalizers!).
+It loops over the properties of the object to serialize and forward all non-scalar values back to the serializer (which makes it works with your custom normalizers!).
 However it make no assumptions about how circular references should be treated, so it requires a little work.
 But that would be a topic for another article.

 ## The Serializer(s) as service(s)